epinio/epinio/README.md

 ```

 That's it!
 If everything worked as expected you are now ready to push your first
-application to your Kubernetes cluster using Epinio.
+application to your Kubernetes cluster with Epinio.

 ### Push an application